alphagov/wcag-primer/source/documentation/index.md

 The twelve guidelines cover areas like alternative formats, keyboard accessibility, content readability, and functionality across different devices.

 Each guideline has a number of Success Criteria (SC).
-Each SC has a conformance level: Level A, Level AA or Level AAA.
+Each SC has a conformance level: A, AA or AAA.

 ## Meeting accessibility regulations